 - If you download 10K of 2013, you will note that only two years of financial statements data is available.
-However, for the purpose of Financial Modeling, the recommended dataset is to have last 5 years of financial statements.
-Please download the last 3 years of annual report and populate the historical.
+However, for the purpose of Financial Modeling in excel, the recommended dataset is to have the last 5 years of financial statements.
+Please download the last 3 years of the annual report and populate the historical.

-- Many a times, this tasks seems too boring and tedious as it may take lot of time and energy to format and put the excel in the desired format.
+- Many times, this tasks seem too boring and tedious as it may take a lot of time and energy to format and put the excel in the desired format.

 - However, one should not forget that this is the work that you are required to do only once for each company and also, populating the historicals helps an analyst understand the trends and changes that were made in the financial statements.

-If you wish to skip this step, you can directly download Colgate Palmolive Historical Model here.
+If you wish to skip this step, you can directly download the Colgate Palmolive Historical Model here.

 Colgate Income Statement with historical populated

-A key to learning Financial Modeling is to be able to perform fundamental analysis.
-If fundamental analysis or Ratio Analysis is something new for you, I recommend that you read a bit on the internet.
-I intend to take an indepth ratio analysis in one of my upcoming posts, however, here is a quick snapshot of the Colgate Palmolive ratios
+A key to learning Financial Modeling in Excel is to be able to perform fundamental analysis.
+If the fundamental analysis or Ratio Analysis is something new for you, I recommend that you read a bit on the internet.
+I intend to take an in-depth ratio analysis in one of my upcoming posts, however, here is a quick snapshot of the Colgate Palmolive ratios